WHAT IS PLASTIC FREE PLACES?

 Most of our work occurs behind the scenes.
 Ensuring that the right partnerships are in place, addressing barriers to transition, facilitating solutions and providing the right advice and value to businesses is fundamental to our success.
 Making the switch isn't that

-We have four full community projects - our pilot Plastic Free Noosa, and three others; Plastic Free Byron - Make the Switch, WA Plastic Free (Perth) and Plastic Free SA (Adelaide) and well as two trial programs (Elsternwick and Mount Martha).
+We have five full community projects - Plastic Free Byron - Make the Switch, WA Plastic Free (Perth), Plastic Free SA (Adelaide and surrounds), Plastic Free Cairns and Plastic Free Townsville and well as two trial programs (Elsternwick and Mount Martha).
+Our pilot project Plastic Free Noosa is still in operation, but no longer managed by us.
 View a profile of our communities and their achievements by clicking on their individual links above.